Find out about the laboratory or fieldwork subjects where enrolment capacity is limited by available resources, including how and when to apply.

 If you do not have the prerequisites for a subject and wish to apply, you will need to obtain written coordinator approval to enrol in the subject.
 Please note that it is unlikely that subject coordinators will grant a prerequisite waiver unless they are satisfied that you have background knowledge equivalent to the subject’s prerequisites.
 Once you have received coordinator approval, you need to submit an Enrolment Variation form.
 Note that obtaining a requisite waiver to apply for the subject does not guarantee a place in the subject; it simply allows you to be considered in the selection process.

 - I need to do this subject to complete my major.
 Is this considered during selection?

-If you have nominated the major on your study plan and already successfully completed at least one core subject at the time of selection, you will be given priority during selection rounds for other core subjects in that major.
-You still need to ensure to follow the application process in a timely manner.
+If you have declared the major on your study plan and already successfully completed at least one core subject of the major at the time of selection, students who applied on time will be given priority during selection rounds for other core subjects in that major.
+To be given this priority, you need to ensure you apply on time.